 7. To prevent the ingress of foreign matter and moisture, blanking boards are provided for the air intakes and jet pipe outlet.
 These must be fitted at all times when the aircraft is parked, and also during servicing operations.
-Covers are provided for the cabin, centre fuselage ducts, boundary layer ducts and pressure head.
+Covers are provided for the cabin, centre fuselage, pressure head, and for sealing the gun package compartment when the gun package is removed from the aircraft.